mighty-gerbils/gerbil/doc/reference/misc.md

   size       := integer; the size of each integer in bytes
 ```

-Encodes a list of sigend integers to a u8vector.
+Encodes a list of signed integers to a u8vector.

 ### Operations on Machine-size Integers
 ``` scheme